Java: Gridbag Layout Manager (swing)

-how to prepare to use and use the Gridbag Layout Manager
+Use the information in this tutorial to prepare and use the Gridbag Layout Manager.

-Layout Managers are used in the orginization of Panels and Frames.
-The proper layout should be chosen to accomodate, frame resizings and use.
+Layout Managers are used in the organization of Panels and Frames.
+The proper layout should be chosen to accommodate frame resizing and use.

 Gridbag:

-*First of all Gridbag is likely THE BEST layout manager available in Java, it allows for aligning properties similar to Grid, but has automatic resize features and weights that can be applied to determine the percentage of frame each item is allowed to cover.
+*First of all, Gridbag is likely the best layout manager available in Java.
+It allows for aligning properties similar to Grid, but it has automatic resize features and weights that can be applied to determine the percentage of frame each item is allowed to cover.

 -When combined using JPanels with all of the other Layout Managers, there is no better combination to have the look and feel in your program’s GUI.